 1. Start with foods that are common to both elimination diets

-Firm tofu (if soy tolerated)
+TOFU: Firm tofu (if soy tolerated) rather than silken tofu

-Oils: canola or sunflower or safflower or rice bran oil or pure butter (if dairy tolerated)
+OILS (any low salicylate, amine and glutamate oils): canola or sunflower or safflower or rice bran oil or pure butter (if dairy tolerated)

-Snacks: plain potato chips eg Red Rock Deli, 1/2 cup unpreserved wheat pretzels, plain rice crackers, plain rice cakes (no corn) and buckwheat pancakes.
+SNACKS: plain potato chips eg Red Rock Deli, 1/2 cup unpreserved wheat pretzels, plain rice crackers, plain rice cakes (no corn) and buckwheat pancakes.

 The following GLUTEN FREE grains satisfy both diets: